iaifi/iaifi.github.io/index.md

 ### IAIFI Events

 ***Announcing the IAIFI Colloquium Series***:  On Thursday, February 4, 2021, we will launch a biweekly virtual colloquium series.
-For the spring semester, we will showcase IAIFI researchers, starting with Phiala Shanahan and Pulkit Agarwal.
+For the spring semester, we will showcase IAIFI researchers, starting with Phiala Shanahan and Pulkit Agrawal.
 The full list of talks available on our [events page](events.html).
 {:.success}